Where do you see yourself in 10 years?

 Compared to 20 years ago, disrupting technologies are coming up faster, and there are a greater number of them at once.
 This means that employees will need to have some understanding of these emerging technologies and a keenness to upgrade their knowledge.
 As Brookfield Institute for Innovation and Entrepreneurship, external link economist Diana Rivera puts it, “knowing that you are in a changing labour market, and learning continuously to improve yourself is becoming more and more important.”

-In 2019, Ryerson University, the non-profit Blueprint and the Conference Board of Canada formed the Future Skills Centre, external link (FSC) to prepare workers for a fast-changing future.
+In 2019, Ryerson University, the non-profit Blueprint and the Conference Board of Canada formed the Future Skills Centre (FSC) to prepare workers for a fast-changing future.
 “Analyses show that as much as half of our workforce is already or will be seeing some disruption as a result of these technological changes,” says Pedro Barata, executive director of the FSC, which received $360 million in government funding.
 “Ryerson is outward facing, and we want to be a catalyst for bringing employers, community and academic leaders together in new ways,” he says.

 Figuring out what mix of digital and leadership skills are needed for which job of the future is no easy task.
 That’s why the FSC is currently funding and evaluating several pilot projects across Canada to bring insight to policymakers, and education and industry leaders on what Canada should be doing to help people find their way in the new economy.